The Web address of this article is

 Many

 did their parents and ancestors.
-In such family trees, secrets
+In such dysfunctional family trees, secrets

 are common - information about family members or events that someone feels should be